Dynamic Lists Redesign

 Summary View

-I designed the Summary View feature to address a major usability gap: users had no way to see their entire dynamic list at a glance.
+The Summary View feature was created to address a major usability gap: users had no way to see their entire dynamic list at a glance.
 Building complex queries often meant digging through layers of nested logic, making it difficult to catch errors or understand how conditions were structured.
-Summary View solves this by offering a clear, high-level overview of the full list logic in one place.
+Summary View solved this by offering a clear, high-level overview of the full list logic in one place.
 It allows users to quickly scan, verify, and navigate their queries with confidence—dramatically improving usability and making list-building more approachable for both technical and non-technical users.

 List Details Tab

-I designed the List Details section to give users clearer visibility into how their dynamic lists are used across Carta.
-It surfaces essential metadata and introduces a new feature that shows every campaign, workflow, or list that references the dynamic list—helping users assess the impact of changes before editing.
+While far from a flashy feature, the new List Details section gave users an incredibly useful tool - providing clear visibility into how their dynamic lists are used across the entire Carta application.
+Essential metadata is brought up to the top and users can now see where their dynamic list is used across every email campaign, workflow, or other lists that reference it.
+This gives the opportunity to assess the impact of changes before editing, decreasing potential costly mistakes.
 A searchable list of included emails also makes it easy to troubleshoot and validate list membership.
 This section adds much-needed transparency and supports more confident, informed decision-making.
+And additionally decreasing reliability on our engineers.

 Result

-Through workshops and user interviews, we found even experienced users relied on workarounds and struggled to troubleshoot issues.
+Through my research, I found even the most experienced users relied on workarounds and struggled to troubleshoot issues.
 There was no quick way to preview queries or understand how a list impacted other campaigns, adding unnecessary friction to daily workflows.
-We set out to redesign the experience to be more intuitive, readable, and aligned with how users actually work.
+One mistake could affect millions of readers and subscribers.
+I set out to redesign the experience to be more intuitive, readable, and aligned with how users actually work.
+Adding a couple new features, removing irrelevant data, and creating a new and improved interface.